|MEETING PLACE:||La Paz, Mexico|

 Not Included in Your Trip Cost

-- Flights to La Paz or San Jose del Cabo and from Loreto, Mexico
+- Flights to and from La Paz or San Jose del Cabo, Mexico

-- Ground transportation from San Jose del Cabo to La Paz (if arriving into SJD)
+- Roundtrip ground transportation from San Jose del Cabo to La Paz

 - Single hotel room supplement and/or single tent supplement